locationtech/geomesa/docs/user/convert/premade/geolife.rst

 Ingest Commands
 ---------------

-Check that ``geolife`` simple feature type is available on the GeoMesa tools classpath.
+Check that the ``geolife`` simple feature type is available on the GeoMesa tools classpath.
 This is the default case.

 ::